webrocket/webrocket-website/content/docs/index.md

 kind:  article
 ---

-## WebRocket Documentation

-Here you can find all information about the WebRocket server configuration, usage and maintainance.
+Here you can find all information about the WebRocket server architecture, configuration, usage and maintainance.

 ### Installation